-According to a framework proposed by (Karagiannis and Kuehn, 2002), a modeling language is composed of a syntax, semantics and notation.
+According to a framework proposed by [10], a modeling language is composed of a syntax, semantics and notation.
 The syntax specifies the elements and attributes of the language and the semantics assigns meaning to these constructs.
 In contrast to other frameworks, the notation is treated separately and is used to specify the visual representation of the language.
-The syntax further consists of an abstract syntax, which is represented by the meta model, and the concrete syntax, which is represented by a model (Harel and Rumpe, 2000; Harel and Rumpe, 2004; Sprinkle et al., 2010).
+The syntax further consists of an abstract syntax, which is represented by the meta model, and the concrete syntax, which is represented by a model [19, 9, 20].
 The meta model can itself be described by a modeling language, i.e. the meta modeling language.
-Accordingly, the abstract syntax of the meta modeling language is represented by a meta meta model and the concrete syntax is represented by a meta model (Kern et al., 2011).
+Accordingly, the abstract syntax of the meta modeling language is represented by a meta meta model and the concrete syntax is represented by a meta model [8].